Ron Dante: Career

 Dante's first album release under his own name, which he recorded on Don Kirshner's label, was Ron Dante Brings You Up in 1970.
-In 1972, also under the supervision of Kirshner, Dante became lead vocalist for another cartoon group, The Chan Clan.
+In 1972, also under the supervision of Kirshner, Dante became lead vocalist for another cartoon group, the Chan Clan.
 He provided lead vocals for a number of songs on the 1972 album, Spiderman : From Beyond the Grave, A Rockcomic credited to the Webspinners.
 Dante appeared on a 1975 CBS TV pilot show called Hip Patches.
 He is interviewed by a group of young musicians in a band named Silvermoon who were meant to be the stars of the show.
 On that show, he is introduced as the voice of "all five Archies" and explains to the audience what it takes to be a successful band.

 In 1979, he recorded a disco album under the name Dante's Inferno for the Infinity Records label, and in 1981 his second solo album Street Angel was released.
 Also in 1979, Dante performed the theme to the NBC television series $weepstake$: "Don't Be Afraid To Dream", whose lyrics were written by Norman Gimbel with music composed by Charles Fox.

 From 1973 to 1981, Dante was the record producer for singer Barry Manilow, and often sang backup on Manilow's recordings, including his 1974 No. 1 single "Mandy".
 Dante continued to record sporadically during those years; in 1975, with Manilow as the producer, Dante released a dance version of "Sugar, Sugar" under his own name.
 And that same year, under the moniker "Bo Cooper", he released "Don't Call it Love".
 Then in 1976, as Ronnie and the Dirt Riders, he released the Manilow-produced single "Yellow Van", which peaked at 111 on the Cashbox singles chart.
 In 1978, Dante produced the Tony Award-winning musical revue, Ain't Misbehavin', on Broadway.
 During this period, Dante, who was a Manhattan neighbor of George Plimpton, was invited to serve as the publisher of the Paris Review, as whose publisher he served from 1978 to 1985.

-In 1982, Dante sung the theme song for the NBC sitcom Silver Spoons, "Together".
+In 1982, Dante sang the theme song for the NBC sitcom Silver Spoons, "Together".

 An album, Favorites, was released in 1999, and another CD, Saturday Night Blast, was issued in 2004.
 The extended play California Weekend CD was released in 2006.

 Dante appeared with the CBS Orchestra on the Late Show with David Letterman on July 28, 2010.

-In mid-2018, Dante joined the Happy Together tour, filling in for the Turtles' Howard Kaylan, who was sidelined due to health issues.
+In mid-2018, Dante joined the Happy Together tour, filling in for the Turtles' Howard Kaylan, who was sidelined owing to health problems.